Kathmandu-Nagarkot Hike – 3 Days

 If you are in private or solo trip it would be possible as your itinerary is very flexible where as if you were in-group then this option would be limited so please make sure you discuss with your group and guide and your guide will update us accordingly.

 Yes, there are a plenty of options and choices to extend your holiday before or after your main trip.
 Please go into our trip extension page for further information.

 This is a difficult thing to gauge.
 We have seen everything from USD 20 to USD 1000 per person for guides and porters.
-Tipping is not required, but a small gesture of thanks to your guides and local porters.
+Tipping is not required, but a small gesture of thanks to your guides and local porters is welcomed.
 The level of the tip should reflect the level of satisfaction from and personal involvement with your guide.
 However, we recommend you to spend minimum 10% of your total trip cost for tipping entire local staffs, the ratio of tipping guide and porter will be given to you at the pre-trip meeting in Kathmandu before starting the trek.